gngud21/PandaManager/README.md

 Inform the user that this is an academic project, and not related to, or endorsed by, any similar business from the real world.

-Tasks part2:

-Homepage

-Homepage was all hardcoded.
-Refactor the homepage so that the data is being pulled from the model by the controller.

-Your Data

-You have provided mock data for assignment 1.
-Put this into appropriate tables in a MySQL database for assignment 2.
-It is up to you how you wish to track "history" - that could be one table, or it could be separate history tables for each kind of activity.
-The "live" data to use will be retrieved from the Umbrella server, per directions that follow.
-The SQL dump in your repository should be a known starting point, suitable for test data.
-The mock data from assignment 1 could be good for this.

 User Roles

 I suggest a menu dropdown to switch between user roles, as with labs 5-7.
 You do not need authentication for this assignment.